top of page

 Virtual work experience and opportunities

 Not all virtual work experience is the same.
-Some are open to everyone and provide a platform for students to discover more about the job, view pre-recorded videos on what it’s like to work with the organisation, go on virtual tours and possibly take part in some live Q&A sessions.
-Others may require your child to go through an application process and offer regular online meetings with a supervisor, individual project work, networking sessions, training opportunities and video tutorial.
-Most placements are free, but some may charge a small fee.
+Some are open to everyone and offer a platform to discover more about a job, watch pre-recorded videos, go on virtual tours and take part in live Q&A sessions.

 Part-time work